History of entropy: Classical thermodynamic views

+Clausius' definitions

 1854 definition

 In his 1854 memoir, Clausius first develops the concepts of interior work, i.e. that "which the atoms of the body exert upon each other", and exterior work, i.e. that "which arise from foreign influences [to] which the body may be exposed", which may act on a working body of fluid or gas, typically functioning to work a piston.
 He then discusses the three categories into which heat Q may be divided: